Chiragh Jalta Raha: Release and box office

 Chiragh Jalta Raha was released on 9 March 1962.
 It was premiered by Fatima Jinnah, who was the chief guest in the opening ceremony held at Nishat cinema, Karachi.
 The film received positive reviews from the critics and was crowned as a silver jubilee hit.

+Legacy

+It was listed among a few films such as Jago Hua Savera, Aur Bhi Gham Hain and Humsafar, all of which deal with some themes in a purposeful manner.
+In 2017, it was included among the unforgettable and daring Pakistani films in an article by Daily Times.